<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=302049519983355&amp;ev=PageView&amp;noscript=1">

 Tips for inclusivity in the classroom:

 • Familiarize yourself with the proper vocabulary to describe and include a wide variety of gender identities and sexual orientations.
 Acronyms like 2SLGBTQI+ are ever evolving and may or may not relate to how someone identifies themselves.
 The use of acronyms in the Pride movement has its roots in the acronym GLB, standing for gay, lesbian, and bisexual, that began gaining popularity with queer activists in the 1990s.
-This list of some of the most frequent terms and identities from Ok2BMe is a great place to start becoming familiar with the terms and acronyms of today.
+This list of some of the most frequent terms and identities on the Government of Canada website is a great place to start becoming familiar with the terms and acronyms of today.

 • De-gender your language to normalize diverse experiences and identities.
 Instead of saying “boys and girls,” you can use gender-neutral terms like students, team, or friends.
 Instead of saying “mom and dad,” you can say parents, guardians, family, or folks.
 Instead of separating students by gender, establish groups using birth month, favourite food, pets at home, sock colour, you name it!